 I’ll never know the answers, because I didn’t know my Uncle while he was on active duty.
 But I love the man he was (or became), at the end of his life.

-Uncle Phil was the first person who didn’t give up on me, the first to tell me I was valuable.
+Uncle Phil was the first person who didn’t give up on me, the first to tell me I was made a difference.
 He was quick to compliment my talents and abilities.

 The only physical inheritance Uncle Phil gave me was his tool box.
-While I was in a restaurant on a date, someone broke into my pickup truck and stole the tools.
+While I was in a restaurant on a date, someone smashed the window of my pickup truck and stole the tools from behind my seat.
 My date didn’t understand why I cried for three hours over the break-in.

 “My uncle’s tools!”
 I wailed.
-But she didn’t understand.
-And I didn’t understand at the time that I didn’t need that metal box of screwdrivers and ratchets to remember the survival tools that Uncle Phil’s friendship had given me.
+But she didn’t understand how I could be so upset over a few wrenches and screwdrivers.
+And I didn’t understand at the time that I didn’t need that metal box of stuff to remember the survival tools that Uncle Phil’s friendship had given me.